-Oxfam uses the deferral and amortization approach to account for the plan.
+Oxfam uses the immediate recognition approach to account for the plan.
 Oxfam accrues its obligations under the plan as the employees render the services necessary to earn the retirement benefits.
 The actuarial determination of the accrued benefit obligation uses the projected benefit method prorated on service (which incorporates management's best estimate of future salary levels, mortality of employees, termination and retirement ages of employees and other actuarial factors).
-The measurement date of the accrued benefit obligation of the plan for funding purposes was as of March 31, 2014, and the next valuation will be as of March 31, 2017.
+The measurement date of the accrued benefit obligation coincides with Oxfam's fiscal year.
+The most recent actuarial valuation of the plan for funding purposes was as of March 31, 2014, and the next valuation will be as of March 31, 2017.